loganthorneloe/ml-road-map/README.md

 * **Everyone needs an understanding of AI.** Even consumers will have to know how the technology they use affects their life.
 I'll include different road maps for the different levels of knowledge.
 I've written more in-depth about this [here](https://societysbackend.com/p/ai-isnt-an-option).
 * **Take your time.** Machine learning is a complex field that is growing quickly.
 Don't rush the learning process.
 It will always be a good time to learn about AI.
 * **Your greatest learning resource is people.** Very few people have a good grasp on all AI topics.
 The best way to learn about AI is from people who know about it and are sharing their knowledge.
 I've included [a list of people to follow and newsletters to subscribe to](#learn-from-others) for this purpose.
-* **AI is still being figured out.** Even the most well-known AI researchers are trying to understand how AI will affect humanity.
+* **AI is a work in progress.** Even the most well-known AI researchers are trying to understand how AI will affect humanity.
 Don't automatically assume something someone is saying is truth, learn from many different people, and check sources.

 ## Road Maps
 Here are the 5 different paths to learning about machine learning this road map covers.
 If you think there are other paths of learning that I've missed, let me know.